Defective or Unsafe Products Attorney

 - defective fluid filled coupler–severe burn injuries

 - defective motorcycle part–severe fracture of the leg

 Checklist: What to do if You or a Family Member Have Been Injured by a Defective Product

-- Make sure that the product and all of its parts are secured and not put back into service or taken apart.
+- Make sure that the product and all of its parts are secured and not returned to the seller or manufacturer, thrown away, disassembled and not put back into service.